smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/04-Share-your-code/README.md

 ## Now lets publish your code:

 ### Option 1 - using GH CLI (the hacker way)

 Let's make sure our new package doesn't have any remote connections already:

 ```bash
 git remote -v
 ```

-nothing should return in the terminal.
-If it does you may have created your new package inside an existing git hub repository!
+Nothing should be returned in the terminal.
+If it does you may have created your new package inside an existing git hub repository! (...like `data-challenges`.)

 Now it's time to use some terminal magic to create a new **public** repository on github linked to our local repository, run:

 ```bash
 gh repo create
 ```

 - enter a repository name (this should mirror your package name)
 - enter a brief description of your package
 - select public as the type